arijitsinha80/hid-sp18-405/swagger/README.md

-# This is for Assignment: Cloud and Big Data Rest Service with Swagger
+# Cloud and Big Data Rest Service with Swagger

 ## Notes For Instructors
 Below are the files that I modified or used which are not given by Swagger CodeGen